Exploring Australia & New Zealand

 Single Room Supplement: $1,895

 Airline upgrades on round-trip Trans-Atlantic flight:

-Round-trip air transportation from listed cities; 19 nights’ accommodations: 33 meals: 19 breakfasts, 4 lunches, 10 dinners, and bottled water; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational lectures/study leader with a minimum of 15 guests; Additional Commonwealth Club representative at 20 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers.
+Round-trip air transportation from listed cities; 19 nights’ accommodations: 34 meals: 19 breakfasts, 5 lunches, 10 dinners, and bottled water; Extensive sightseeing as described, including all entrance fees; Services of an Odysseys Unlimited Tour Director; Educational lectures; Commonwealth Club representative with a minimum of 15 guests; Private motorcoach transportation throughout your trip; Luggage handling for one bag per person; Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers.